-(1) First-Class Standing: First-class standing is given to any undergraduate student who obtains a grade point average of not less than 7.5 while enrolled in a full, normal, academic course load in that year; the definition of a full normal academic course load shall be left to the faculty concerned.
-(2) Satisfactory Standing: This standing is given to a student who achieves an average of 5.0 or above and normally indicates that the student is eligible to continue.
+- (1) First-Class Standing: Awarded to a student who obtains a grade point average of 7.5 or above while enrolled in a full, normal, academic course load in that year; the definition of a full normal academic course load shall be left to the Faculty concerned. - (2) Satisfactory Standing: Awarded to a student who obtains a grade point average of 5.0 or above and normally indicates that the student is eligible to continue.
+The GPA requirements for specialization and honors programs are higher. - (3) Marginal Standing: Given to a student who obtains a grade point average of 4.5 to 4.9.

-(3) Marginal Standing-Academic Warning:

-- Marginal standing is given to a student who has achieved an average of 4.5 to 4.9. - b.
 Students with marginal standing may be permitted to continue under academic warning.
-The faculty may require the student to meet specified course, program and performance standards to maintain eligibility in the program.

-(4) Unsatisfactory Standing-Required to Withdraw
+Students in some programs may be required to withdraw and/or repeat the entire year if their standing is marginal. - (4) Unsatisfactory Standing: Normally given to a student who obtains a grade point average of 4.4 or below.
+Students whose records are found to be unsatisfactory will be notified by their dean and they are normally required to withdraw.